1 Introduction to Financial Derivatives

 Definition

-A forward contract is a customized, over-the-counter derivative agreement between two parties, where the buyer agrees to purchase, and the seller agrees to sell, an underlying asset at a predetermined future date and price established at the contract’s inception.
+A forward contract is a customized, over-the-counter derivative agreement between two parties, where the buyer agrees to purchase, and the seller agrees to sell, an underlying asset at a predetermined future date and price established at the contract’s inception (forward price).

 • Long Position: The party committing to purchase the asset.